Nefleex/Login/README.md

 User registers with their information and uses email and password to verify their identity.

-After logging in user is pathed "TV Guide", which fetched information from the applications server, made with Node.js, from AWS EC2 Cloud which has docker-compose running on it.
+After logging in user is pathed "TV Guide", which fetches information from the applications server, made with Node.js, from AWS EC2 Cloud which has docker-compose running on it.

 User can navigate to see their profile information.
 This page contains editable information about their profile.